orbisgis/h2gis/docs/dev/ST_IsSimple.md

 ### Description

-Returns true if a `GEOMETRY` is simple.
-A `GEOMETRY` is not simple if it has a self intersection, self tangency or other anomalous.
+Returns true if `geom` is simple.

+The SFS definition of simplicity follows the general rule that a Geometry is simple if it has no points of self-tangency, self-intersection or other anomalous points.

+Simplicity is defined for each Geometry subclass as follows:

+* Valid polygonal geometries are simple, since their rings must not self-intersect.
+* Linear rings have the same semantics.
+* Linear geometries are simple iff they do not self-intersect at points other than boundary points.
+* Zero-dimensional geometries (points) are simple iff they have no repeated points.
+* Empty Geometries are always simple.

 {% include sfs-1-2-1.html %}